Bell County Court Records

 | Death certificate (each additional copy, same request) | $4.00 |

 Birth certificates issued within the past 75 years are restricted to the person named on the certificate, immediate family members, and legal representatives.
 Applications require a completed form, valid photo ID, an Affidavit of Personal Knowledge (for mail requests), and payment.
-Requests can be made online through the Permitium portal, in person, or by mail to: Bell County Clerk, Attn: Vital Records, P.O.
+You can submit requests online through the Permitium portal, in person, or by mail to: Bell County Clerk, Attn: Vital Records, P.O.
 Box 480, Belton, TX 76513.
 Phone: (254) 933-5165

 In-person vital records services are also available at the Killeen Annex, 301 Priest Drive, Killeen, TX 76541, Phone: (254) 634-0768, Monday–Friday, 8:00 AM – 4:00 PM.